Please report suspected cross-connections to the Backflow Office by calling 330-489-3310.

 Find a Certified Tester

-To find a certified tester for a backflow prevention device, check the Ohio Department of Commerce website.
+To find a certified tester for a backflow prevention device, check the list of registered contractors.

 Backflow can be described as "a reversal of the normal direction of flow within a piping system" or as "the flow of water or other liquids, mixtures or substances into the distribution pipes of a potable water supply from any source other than the intended source of the potable water supply."